If you’re in the early years of your business, it’s easy to get caught up in the day-to-day management and lose sight of the bigger vision.

 By doing this you’ll be able to see how efficiently your business is currently running, the value your customers are getting from you, as well as the costs of any production or service problems you’re facing.

 Are your production and service levels meeting your projected levels?
 If not, what is the cost of those issues to your business?
-And what improvements can you make to remedy this?
+What improvements can you make to remedy this?

 How efficient are your staff?